clean-code-craft-tcq-1/test-analytics/README.md

 | Item                      | Included?     | Reasoning / Assumption
 |---------------------------|---------------|---
-Battery Data                | No            | We do not test the accuracy of data Computation of maximum      | Yes           | This is part of the software being developed Off-the-shelf PDF converter | _enter Yes/No | _enter reasoning Counting the breaches       | _enter Yes/No | _enter reasoning
+Battery Data-accuracy       | No            | We do not test the accuracy of data Computation of maximum      | Yes           | This is part of the software being developed Off-the-shelf PDF converter | _enter Yes/No | _enter reasoning Counting the breaches       | _enter Yes/No | _enter reasoning